 Some patients are awake for this procedure.
 Medication may be used to numb the body area where the procedure will take place.
-This is usually the area near the patient's hip bone.
+This is usually the area in the back of the patient's pelvic bone.
 Some patients are given a drug and sedated (asleep) for the procedure.